NEST – Exploring the Future of Buildings

 Researchers at ETH Zurich have further developed the robotic fabrication of concrete façade mullions for the construction of the DFAB HOUSE.
 Now they take a look back at this process.

 In the Robotic Fabrication Laboratory of ETH Zurich, several robots collaboratively work together and manufacture the timber modules that will later be used in the DFAB HOUSE unit.

 On 8 June 2018, the "Award for Marketing + Architecture" will be presented for the sixth time.
 Among the nominated projects is the NEST unit "Solar Fitness & Wellness".
 Vote for our project now!

 Since mid-February, the unit SolAce is being installed in NEST.
 The star of the unit is the façade, which is designed to ensure a positive energy balance of the combined living and working areas throughout the year.

 Researchers from ETH Zurich have built a prototype of the ultra-thin, curved concrete roof for the NEST unit HiLo using innovative digital design and fabrication methods.

 What influence do printed images on photovoltaic modules have on the electrical performance?
 The Lucerne University of Applied Sciences investigates this question with coloured PV modules at Meet2Create.

 On 24 August 2017 the Solar Fitness & Wellness unit at NEST opened its doors.
 It's objective: to substantially reduce the energy consumption of wellness facilities, and to produce the remaining energy by itself.

-Building with robots and 3D printers
+Building with waste and recycled material

 NEST in the words of the Empa Deputy CEO